badAtCoding144/EmptyBracketPrivacyPolicy/README.md

 - Location (approximate)
 - Ad interaction data
 We do not control or assume responsibility for how these third parties manage user data.
-Please refer to their respective privacy policies linked above.
+Please refer to their respective privacy policies linked above for more information.
 3. Children’s Privacy
 The app is intended for a general audience and may be used by children under 13.
 We do not knowingly collect personal data from children directly.